Individual-1/bad-dbi-impl/design.md

 1. Set the dispatcher to start executing (with its translation functions) from the original child rsp

+### Bootstrap for dispatcher

+1. Find a free region of memory to dump dispatcher in

+1. mmap it to be writeable and write our code in, then mprotect to make it executable

 ### Handling control-flow instructions

 #### ret